iapsoecs/iapsoecs.github.io/index.md

 ## Important Updates

+### 8 June is World Oceans Day!
+Share your stories with us!

+The UN World Oceans Day is approaching (8 June, 2021), with a numerous events organized e.g. [here](https://unworldoceansday.org/).
+This year, the UN’s theme will be on life and livelihoods supported by the oceans.
+To celebrate this day, we would like to feature Early Career Scientist oceanographers in our upcoming newsletter: From the poles to the tropics, across the five great oceans, we want your stories on what you are working on in these areas!
+Please send us an email at [info@iapsoecs.org](info@iapsoecs.org) by 3 June and you will be contacted by our editor for an interview.

+### UN Decade of the Ocean's: Virtual Early Career Ocean Professional Day, 1 June, 2021

+On 1 June, 2021, the Virtual Early Career Ocean Professional (V.ECOP) Day will take place as a 24-hour livestream, which will follow the sun around the world.
+This event is related to the kick-off 1st International Conference to Ocean Decade.

+Please see [this link](https://www.oceandecade.org/events/199/Virtual-Early-Career-Ocean-Professional-Day) for details to submit proposals for consideration, opportunities to present your ideas, and participate.

 ### Students and Co-Chief Scientist opportunities to sail on the US GO-SHIP A13.5

 US GO-SHIP will conduct a repeat hydrography section in the Atlantic Ocean, between December 2021 - March 2022 (dates to be finalized) on the GO-SHIP decadal re-occupation of the hydrographic section A13.5.
 (This 2021-2022 cruise is actually a re-occupation following a truncated A13.5 in 2020, due to COVID-19.)